At the foot of the Alps through the idyllic hinterland of Munich

 Individual support on a bicycle or the like is not permitted.
 Non-observance will result in disqualification of the accompanied runner.
 We kindly ask for your understanding, as this measure only ensures the proper implementation of the event and prevents potentially dangerous situations that might harm other participants.

 All participants who are under the age of 18 at the time of the event have received a liability disclaimer by e-mail in advance.
 We kindly ask you to show this disclaimer to your parents/ legal guardians.
-Please bring the filled-in and signed disclaimer with you to official registration/ bib number distribution on 7 May.
+Please bring the filled-in and signed disclaimer with you to official registration/ bib number distribution.